Inside❤️🩹Out

 When we help others, we’re not only loving others, we’re loving ourselves.

-When we repent, we can love Him back.
-When we help others, we can start healing.
+When we’re repentant, we can love Him back.
+When we help others, we’re helping ourselves heal.
 Outside❤️In.

 Beginning of category Healing